ni/nimble/packages/nimble-components/src/toggle-tip/specs/toggle-tip-ixd.md

 ![Toggletip keyboard close](./spec-images/key-toggle-close.png)

 Pressing `TAB` while the popover is open moves focus to the first focusable element in the content area.
+If nothing is focusable in the content area, the focus moves to the next focusable element on the main page.
+Moving the focus to the next focusable element on the main page **SHOULD** close the popover.

 ![Toggletip keyboard tab into popover](./spec-images/key-tab-popover.png)